 Teacher recruitment and retention requires a multi-year plan to move South Carolina to a lead position in salary and benefits (2019)

 Support state initiatives to prevent the inappropriate use of public funds for private and religious education (2018)

 Consolidation of PK-12 funding of line items and revenue sources to eliminate duplication of administration costs with an equitable new formula where the money is allocated on a weighted per-pupil basis (2019)

 Protection of home rule for local governments (2015); LWVSC supports effective and empowered local government, as established in the South Carolina Constitution Chapter 8, Section 17, which states that “the provisions of this Constitution and all laws concerning local government shall be liberally conjured in their favor.
 Power, duties, and responsibilities granted local government subdivisions by this Constitution and by law shall include those fairly implied and not prohibited by this Constitution."
 (2020)

 Comprehensive tax reform for South Carolina (2015)

 State and local taxation recommendations with special attention to concerns for natural resources, infrastructure, and education (2015)

-Board of Education with emphasis on the selection of the Superintendent; School Board member compliance with Board Policy (2019)
+Monitor the work of the Superintendent and School Board member compliance with Board policy.
+(2019)

-School District budgeting process, with emphasis on Capital Projects, Referendum, and Education Impact Fees (2019)
+Monitor the School District budgeting process, with emphasis on capital projects, referendum, and education impact fees.
+(2019)